just-install/just-install-updater/README.md

 * `-v` : Verbose: Outputs additional info, best used for debugging a single package.

 Finally, starting the script with `-h` or `-help` will discard all other arguments and show basic help.

+### Contributing
+If you wish to contribute, please read the [documentation on the wiki](https://github.com/guiweber/just-install-updater/wiki)